flozz/rivalcfg/ssdb/README.md

     pip3 install nox

 You will also need 7zip and wget.
-You can install them with the following command on Dabian and Ubuntu:
+You can install them with the following command on Debian and Ubuntu:

     sudo apt install wget p7zip